zaiisao/Documentation/en/Agora Platform/video_related_faq.md

 * The time frame during which the blurry video appears.
 * SDK logs and screen recording files of the user.

 You can check the statistics of every call in [Agora Analytics](https://dashboard.agora.io/analytics/call/search) in Dashboard.
-For more information, see [Agora Analytics Tutorial](https://dashboard.agora.io/analytics/call/tutorial?_ga=2.197716463.1125435494.1542623251-764614247.1539586349).
+See [Agora Analytics Tutorial](https://dashboard.agora.io/analytics/call/tutorial?_ga=2.197716463.1125435494.1542623251-764614247.1539586349).

 ## Black Screens

-Common reasons of black screens:
+Common reasons for black screens:
 * Network failure: If the local network connection is poor or interrupted, the user cannot see other users.
 If any user in the call has network issues, none of the other users in the call can see this user.
 * The user disabled the video.